How do life insurance claims work?

 What happens if a life insurance claim is denied?

 If an insurance provider has denied your claim, it will generally provide a written explanation detailing the reason(s) the claim has been denied.
-Once the reason is known and the if claimant can effectively prove that the carrier’s decision to deny the claim is not justified or warranted, the issue could be cleared up.
+Once the reason is known and the life insurance beneficiaries can effectively prove that the carrier’s decision to deny the claim is not justified or warranted, the issue could be cleared up.

 This can be accomplished by writing an appeal letter for the denial or speaking with a designated representative of the company.
 If the carrier still denies the claim, at this point the claimant could consider legal recourse.